 How to apply

 Here you describe your situation and how your illness has affected your studies.
 It is always a good idea to consult with the Student advisors when ill for a longer period.
-They can guide you in applying for the exemption and they can also help you with the study plan (word) or study plan (pdf) which is needed in order to show how you will organise your studies in the long run.
+They can guide you in applying for the exemption and they can also help you with the provisional study plan, which is needed in order to show how you will organise your studies in the long run.

 You must enclose a medical certificate for documentation.
 Remember also to enclose the study plan.